pRoy24/streamfilter/readme.md

 to more sinister such as maniplating stock-markets, elections etc.

 ### Popularity-indexes are broken-
-because of manipulation and sensationalism sells.
-Popularity indexes are often the best metric for judging the accuracy of content.
+because manipulation and sensationalism sells.
+Popularity indexes are not often the best metric for judging the accuracy of content.

 ### Centralized tech censors content they don't agree with.-